 - To date, we have activated the Department of Health's Emergency Operations Center to allow for enhanced response coordination; - We are maintaining communication and outreach with federal, state and local partners; - We are monitoring symptoms of residents returning to PA from China; - We are constantly providing information to health care professionals, businesses and educational settings and we are reviewing and adapting our current pandemic flu plans for COVID-19. - The PA Department of Health collects information on reportable diseases and conditions as part of our mission to prevent diseases from spreading and ensuring a healthy Pennsylvania for all. - We have been monitoring the coronavirus outbreak in China with information from our federal and local partners and are preparing our response teams in the event of an outbreak here. - We have communicated with clinicians through our Health Alert Network about the potential for coronavirus cases to spread into the United States, and into Pennsylvania.
-We have also provided information to clinicians on how to ship lab specimens of potential coronavirus cases. - We are testing potential cases in our state lab in Exton. - The testing of potential cases involves being seen by a clinician and have specimens taken and then sent to the state lab for testing. - These tests are not the same as rapid tests that are done for health conditions such as strep throat. - Soon, it is expected that private and commercial laboratories will also have the ability to test, which will increase the ability for testing to be done in Pennsylvania.
+We have also provided information to clinicians on how to ship lab specimens of potential coronavirus cases.

+- We are testing potential cases in our state lab in Exton. - The testing of potential cases involves being seen by a clinician and have specimens taken and then sent to the state lab for testing. - These tests are not the same as rapid tests that are done for health conditions such as strep throat. - Commercial laboratories have begunto test, which will increase the ability for testing to be done in Pennsylvania. - The Bureaus of Epidemiology and Emergency Preparedness and Response exercise and prepare frequently for a potential infectious disease outbreak.